MicrosoftDocs/microsoft-salescopilot-docs/articles/sales/customize-forms-and-fields.md

 You can add a maximum of 40 fields to a record.

-### Why are some fields noneditable, although the record is set as editable?
+### Why are some fields non-editable, although the record is set as editable?

 A field can be noneditable in the following cases:
 - The field is calculated